 This program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)*, 1001 N. Fairfax St., Suite 510, Alexandria, VA 22314, 703-535-5990 and Council of Accreditation for Marriage and Family Therapy Education (COAMFTE).
 Students completing the program are eligible to take the NCE (National Counselor Examination) during their last semester of coursework.
 Upon degree completion, they will be prepared to work in a variety of agency and mental health settings, to obtain licensure as a marriage and family therapist, or to pursue doctoral studies.

-If you're interested in going beyond your undergraduate degree and exploring marriage and family therapy Master's programs, now is the time to learn more about Indiana Wesleyan University.
+If you're interested in going beyond your undergraduate degree and exploring Master of Arts with a major in Marriage and Family Counseling/Therapy, now is the time to learn more about Indiana Wesleyan University.
 IWU is a Christian university that offers adult education programs in family therapy and counseling.
-If you have a Bachelor's degree and are interested in seeking professional licensure and earning your Master's in Marriage and Family Therapy, call us at 866-468-6498 for more information.
+If you have a Bachelor's degree and are interested in seeking professional licensure and earning your Master of Arts with a major in Marriage and Family Counseling/Therapy, call us at 866-468-6498 for more information.

 By clicking "Request Info" you are providing express written consent indicating a willingness to be called or texted by Indiana Wesleyan University to discuss educational opportunities.
 These calls may be made by an automated dialer, but you will speak with a live person.